reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 ```
 We save this configuration in a separate file - `Dockerfile2`.

-We build the Docker Image using the command:
+We build the Docker image using the command:
 ```
 docker build -f Dockerfile2 -t usersignup:v1 .
 ```